yourpurebredpuppy logo

 They've chosen legumes.
 Chickpeas, peas, lentils, kidney beans.... yes, they're high in protein, but it's not the kind of protein that your dog can easily digest or absorb.
 Legumes can cause intestinal discomfort and gassiness.
 And once again, legumes are high in unneeded carbs.

-Even more ominously, there is suspicion/concern that feeding too many legumes – as meat substitutes – might be triggering a specific form of heart disease in some dogs.
+There is even a suspicion/concern that feeding too many legumes – as meat substitutes – might be triggering a specific form of heart disease in some dogs.

 • Starchy vegetables.
 Manufacturers have also begun throwing potatoes, sweet potatoes, and butternut squash into dog food.

 These starchy, high-carb foods are alien to dogs and quickly get converted into sugar, which causes your dog's blood sugar to spike, predisposing him to insulin resistance or diabetes.
-A little sweet potato or squash can be okay, but not if it's replacing meat.
+Now, it's certainly okay if your dog eats a bit of sweet potato or squash, but not if it's replacing meat.

 Puzzled person

-• Junk fillers and unrecognizable stuff such as beet pulp, rice flour, corn gluten meal, wheat middlings.... honestly, raise your hand if you've ever thought of feeding your dog wheat middlings?
+• Junk fillers and unrecognizable stuff such as beet pulp, rice flour, corn gluten meal, wheat middlings.... honestly, raise your hand if you've ever thought of feeding your dog wheat middlings.
+Nope, me neither!

 What about animal digest?
 This ingredient is defined as "material which results from chemical and/or enzymatic hydrolysis of undecomposed animal tissue."